AndersDeath/diary2/000-current.md

 # 19 Juli - Freitag - Berlin - 666 Tag der Einwanderung - Hot Sunny

 I felt so tiered today that it is even hard to describe.
 I don't remember when I was so tired last time.
+I was working for a whole day on different interesting and not things and did my job.